AshisChakra/Python-Assignments/README.md

 # 🐍 Python Assignments

-This repository contains beginner-level Python assignments organized by module, topic, and folder.
-Each assignment folder contains `.py` scripts and a `README.md` explaining the tasks and outputs.
+This repository contains beginner-friendly Python assignments organized by module and topic.
+Each assignment folder includes Python scripts (`.py`) and a `README.md` explaining the tasks, instructions, and outputs.

 ---